 1309 Rosewood Ave., craftmeatsaustin.com

-Lexington, the epicenter of the Piedmont North Carolina style, is so barbecue-dense that you can eat at one Top 50 joint and drive just five minutes and eat at another.
-Among the town’s many contenders, Bar-B-Q Center stands near the top of the pack.
+The town of Lexington is the birthplace of the Piedmont North Carolina style, and it’s so barbecue-dense that you can eat at one Top 50 joint and drive just five minutes and eat at another.
+Among the town’s many contenders, Bar-B-Q Center stands out near the head of the pack.
 Their pit-cooked pork shoulder comes chopped, coarse chopped, or sliced, and you can order it on a sandwich, in a cardboard tray with red slaw and hushpuppies or rolls, or on a plate with french fries.
 The restaurant offers an outstanding example the region’s signature “red slaw” (a.k.a. “barbecue slaw”)—finely chopped cabbage dressed with the same combination of vinegar and tomato that defines the barbecue sauce.
 Save a little room for the famous banana split, a towering concoction big enough for an entire family.
 It’s a nod to the restaurant’s roots, since it opened in 1955 as the Dairy Center before hickory-cooked pork stole the show.

 Kansas City, MO